TiledTensor/TiledCUDA/docs/data_transfer_between_memory_hierarchy.md

     Configure the copy plan according to the figure shown above:

     ```cpp
+    /* ====== Configurated by external users ====== */
+    /*          for shared memory tile              */
     // how many times a spatial CTA tile are executed in time
     // along the two dimensions
     using TemporalExecShared = TileShape<2, 2>;

+    /*          for register tile                   */
+    // how many times an atomic instruction are executed in time
+    // along the two dimensions
+    using TemporalExecReg = TileShape<2, 1>;

-    // configurated by a potential internal tunner
+    /* ====== Configurated by a potential internal tunner ======
+     * The shared memory tile access is made up of elementary data tile
+     * accesses, each of which is performed by a single thread.
+The following
+     * configurations describe how the elementary data tiles combine to form a
+     * shared memory tile data tile. */

     // how warps are laied out in a CTA
     using WarpLayout = TileShape<1, 4>;
     // how threads are laid out in a single warp.
-    // this configuration is fixed when using ldmatrix.
-    using ThreadLayout = TileShape<16, 2>;
+    using ThreadLayout = TileShape<16, 2>;  // fixed when using ldmatrix
-    // the shape of an elementary data file for a single thread.
+    // the shape of an elementary data tile for a single thread.
     using ElemDataTile = TileShape<2, 16>;

+    // shape of the accessed data by executing the atomic instruction for a
+    // single time.
+    using ElemDataTileReg = TileShape<1, 8>;

+    // the copy plan for accessing shared memory
     using Shared = SharedTile<Element, TemporalExecShared, WarpLayout,
                               ThreadLayout, ElemDataTile>;

-    // for register tile
+    // the copy plan for accessing register file
-    // how many times an atomic instruction are executed in time
-    // along the two dimensions
-    using TemporalExecReg = TileShape<2, 1>;
-    using ElemDataTileReg = TileShape<1, 8>;
     using Reg = RegTile<Element, TemporalExecReg, ElemDataTileReg>;
     ```